36 Leverage Trading Tips to Protect Your Capital

 Choose a regulated platform

-There are many brokers who make a living ripping off beginner investors by using malicious behavior such as increased fees, locking funds, and right-out closing accounts for no reason.
+There are many brokers who make a living ripping off retail traders by using malicious behavior such as hidden fees, locking funds, and outright closing accounts for no reason.
 99% of these platforms are unregulated off-shore platforms that you should avoid like the plague.

 When choosing a leveraged broker you should take your time researching some of the top brokers on the market to learn which products they offer, their fees, and payment methods.